 Brian E. Scott

 Brian Scott is a resident of the town of Mono.
-He has led strategic initiatives for over 30 years in the areas of communications, marketing, human resources, technology development, and strategic planning.
-Brian has held leadership positions within the Ontario Public Service and the University of Toronto, and has served on the board of directors of the Toronto People with AIDS Foundation, Lbs/sq” Dance Company, Inner City Angels and the Arts Foundation of Toronto.
+Brian has led strategic initiatives for over 30 years in the areas of communications, marketing, human resources, technology development, and strategic planning.
+Brian has held leadership positions within the Ontario Public Service and the University of Toronto, and has served on the board of directors of the Toronto People with AIDS Foundation, "Lbs/sq” Dance Company, Inner City Angels, and the Arts Foundation of Toronto.

 Brian is committed to service leadership and is passionate about building a vibrant and sustainable workplace culture.
 He holds a Bachelor’s degree from the University of Toronto and a Technology Diploma from the Information Technology Institute.

 Hubert Hiltz has 26 years of policing experience with Peel Regional Police (PRP).
 He currently holds the rank of Superintendent and manages PRP, Community Safety and Wellbeing Services.

 He has served in various capacities with Peel Police, including Vice, Narcotics and Street Level Organized Crime, Intelligence Service, Homicide and Missing Person Bureau, Street Crime Gang Unit, Central Robbery Bureau and 11, 12 and 21 Divisions.

 Hubert holds a BA in Sociology/ Anthropology from Carleton University, an Advanced Certificate in Police Leadership from Dalhousie University and a graduate of the University of Toronto, Rotman School of Management Executive Police Leadership Program.